stephen-soul/Android-Studio-Projects/MovieTrails - Final Attempt/README.md

-# Android Studio Movie Trailer App.
+# Android Studio Movie Trailer App

 (In short) This was originally a school project to demonstrate the use of Strings.xml, the use of an SQLite database, and the use of persistance.
 But I ended up liking it more than not and want to share it...
 So, enjoy!